Diamandi Djuvara: Immigration and war on Jianu

 As recounted by Popnedea, Jianu's brothers Amza and Radu, who opposed him politically and were "zealous Graecophiles", repeatedly wrote to Djuvara, asking him to negotiate terms of surrender with Iancu.
 The two figures met each other at an inn outside Brâncoveni or Strejești, where they discussed the issue.
 They then cooperated with each other on capturing two Bulgarian brigands who were terrorizing the villagers of Prundu, but Jianu was instantly put off upon witnessing the Serdars "utterly inhumane torture" of his prisoners.
 He escorted Jianu to Bucharest, presenting him to Caradja.
 The Prince refused to honor any previous agreement by his Serdar, and ordered Jianu to be detained at the salt mines in Telega.
 The hajduk managed to escape, and returned to lead his bands in Oltenia.
 On 10 April 1817, Djuvara issued, and upheld, another safe conduct for him.
-One of Caradja's decrees, dating from June 1818, expresses displeasure at learning that Diamandi's men were robbing the peasants under their protection, and instructs the Great Banship of Craiova (placed under a Caimacam) to met out punishments for this insubordination.
+One of Caradja's decrees, dating from June 1818, expresses displeasure at learning that Diamandi's men were robbing the peasants under their protection, and instructs the Great Banship of Craiova (placed under a Caimacam) to mete out punishments for this insubordination.

 Djuvara managed to preserve his standing after Caradja's own departure from Wallachia.
 Newly appointed as Prince in January 1821, Alexandros Soutzos continued to battle the brigands of Oltenia.
 A Romanian officer, Ioan Solomon, reportedly managed to distinguish himself in skirmishes at Goicea.
 According to his own recollections, he was rewarded with the boyar's rank of Sluger, but Soutzos vetoed his appointment as Serdar—until being made to change his mind by Romanian anti-Greek boyars, including the titular Great Ban, Grigore Brâncoveanu.
 These men informed the Prince that Djuvara had no accomplishments, and had in fact joined in the plundering of Oltenia.
 A part-secret Wallachian census, which sought to determine the number of scutelnici (tax-exempt subjects), shows Djuvara as owning two villages in Romanați: Giuvărăști (which was home to 40 families, placed under Pârcălab Mihăilă), and, close to it, Mozolea (with 69 families, under Pârcălab Niculcea).